Terminal Graph

 Type Description

 state Persistent key/value backed by a StateStore.
 Emits on change.
-New subscribers receive the current value immediately (e.g., current URL, current file path).
+New subscribers receive the current value immediately (e.g., current URL, current file path, latest Run output).

-signal Discrete fire-and-forget events with optional payloads.
-Used for process exit codes, save attempts, and file change notifications.
+signal Discrete fire-and-forget events with optional string payloads.
+Used for process exit codes, save attempts, file changes, webhooks, and most utility-node routing.
 Not buffered.

 Environment variables